5 mistakes to avoid with Product Tours

-#1 - Hiding your tours
+#1 - Hiding your interactive demos

 This one might seem obvious but we see mistakes here all the time.